 #> 1097 Carbon MULTIPOLYGON (((-106.9129 4...

-The geometry type of this data is MULTIPOLYGON.
+As you can see on the second line, the geometry type of this data is MULTIPOLYGON.
 In addition, the repeated MULTIPOLYGON text in the geometry column indicates that each row contains a shape of type MULTIPOLYGON.
-Figure 4-6 is a map made with this data.
+Figure 4-6 shows a map made with this data.

 [F04006.pdf]

 A map of Wyoming counties